 - Ciando ebooks (German)

 Vaginismus and dyspareunia are common female conditions, affecting lives on many levels and causing physical pain, emotional anguish, and the sense of failure and sexual inadequacy.
 The shame that is associated with the inability to have vaginal penetrations often forces women into hiding behind a veil of silence.
-Healthcare professionals share the frustration in encountering a void in available resources and training regarding proper management of these conditions.
-This book, which includes extensive explanations, real – life stories of patients and partners, and treatment options, should be of great value to sufferers, partners, family members, healthcare professionals and spiritual leaders who will now be able to better understand the nature and management of these conditions.
+Healthcare professionals share the frustration in encountering a void in available resources and training regarding the proper management of these conditions.
+This book, which includes extensive explanations, real-life stories of patients and partners, and treatment options, should be of great value to sufferers, partners, family members, healthcare professionals, and spiritual leaders who will now be able to better understand the nature and management of these conditions.

 The following are by the professionals who contributed to the Foreword of the book:

 “If you are diagnosed with vaginismus, remember: you are not alone!
 You do not need to live in secrecy or be embarrassed.
 You need to get help from professionals who understand what you are experiencing.”

 Heather Applebaum, MD